Jetpack Compose Screen Tagging

 • Manual mapping – you maintain the when block; missing a route means missed analytics until it’s added.

-Bottom line: placing UXCam.tagScreenName() inside the currentBackStackEntryFlow collector gives you precise, de-duplicated screen events with clean names, at the cost of losing per-argument granularity and a bit of mapping upkeep.
+The takeaway: Placing UXCam.tagScreenName()inside thecurrentBackStackEntryFlow collector gives you precise, de-duplicated screen events with clean names, but it comes at the cost of losing per-argument granularity and requires some manual mapping.